Jeffrey L. Seglin: Academia

 Seglin worked at Emerson College in Boston, Massachusetts from 1999 until 2011, where he was a tenured associate professor and also director of the graduate program in publishing and writing.
 He has been an ethics fellow at the Poynter Institute for Media Studies since 2001 and was a resident fellow at the Center for the Study of Values in Public Life at Harvard University in 1998-1999.
-Seglin is a senior lecturer in public policy and director of the communications program at the John F. Kennedy School of Government at Harvard University.
+Seglin is currently a senior lecturer, emeritus, at the John F. Kennedy School of Government at Harvard University.
+From 2011 until 2023 he was a senior lecturer in public policy and director of the communications program at the John F. Kennedy School of Government at Harvard University.

-He lectures widely on ethics, business ethics, and writing, including sessions at the Executive MBA Program at University of Wisconsin–Madison, Duke Corporate Education, Harvard Business School Publishing Virtual Seminars, Virginia Commonwealth University, and other organizations.
+He lectures widely on ethics, business ethics, and writing, including sessions at the Nieman Foundation, Harvard Medical School, Harvard T.H.
+Chan School of Public Health, University Mohammed VI Polytechnic, the Defense Information School (DINFOS), the Executive MBA Program at University of Wisconsin–Madison, Duke Corporate Education, Harvard Business School Publishing Virtual Seminars, Virginia Commonwealth University, and other organizations.

 He also served as a consultant on the business ethics module of Harvard ManageMentor.

 Awards

 Trust Across America named Seglin as one of the Top 100 Thought Leaders in Trustworthy Business Behavior from 2010-2014, and honored him with the organization's Lifetime Achievement Award in January 2015.

 The student body of Harvard Kennedy School presented Seglin with the Manuel C. Carballo Award for Excellence in Teaching in May 2017.
 He was co-recipient of the Carballo Award in May 2014.

 Bethany College awarded Seglin a Doctor of Humane Letters on March 6, 2014.